sghaskell/maps-plus/README.md

 Optionally set the **Zoom Level** option **Google Places -> Zoom Level** for the desired fly to zoom level.

 # Bing Maps
-Version 1.5.17 introduces a Bing Maps tile layer.
+A Bing Maps tile layer.

 #### Usage
 **Enable/Disable** Bing Maps via the format menu option **Bing Maps -> Bing Maps -> Enabled**.
 When Bing Maps are enabled, the default tile layer set and the map attribution override setting will not work.